Mental health and 2020

 2. Communication & decisions

-Communicate with transparency limiting negative surprises.
+Communicate with transparency and limit negative surprises.
 This means communicating with radical candor – with care and directness, sharing what we know and don’t know, and laying out a fair process for decision making, especially ones that impact employees.

 Respect and value each other’s roles and include different perspectives.

-Managers can provide necessary guardrails or “must-haves” then allow individuals and team to own their creative process and work.
+Managers can provide necessary guardrails or “must-haves,” then allow individuals and teams to own their creative process and work.
 This includes creating room to fail when trying something new.

 4. Growth mindset mentality

-Innovation tends to die, when the goal is to be perfect.
-Using Dr. Carol Dweck’s growth mindset model, when assessing individuals or teams, the goal isn’t to judge “this is good” or “this is bad” but to acknowledge the courage and risks taken and opportunities for learning and growth, truly.
+Innovation tends to die when the goal is to be perfect.
+Using Dr. Carol Dweck’s growth mindset model, when assessing individuals or teams, the goal isn’t to judge “this is good” or “this is bad,” but to truly acknowledge the courage and risks taken, and opportunities for learning and growth.

 5. Nurture and rest

 People aren’t machines.
 Humans do better with periods of rest, reflection, and stillness.
 Humans also need movement, sleep, nutrition, and hydration.